hoichi/hoichi.io/contents/blog/2017-02-04-Chops__SortedList.md

 date: 2016-02-04
 slug: sorting-lists-testing-units
 excerpt: Here’s your brain on drugs.
-tags: [ chops, all-i-build-is-this-blog, csp]
+tags: [ chops, all I build is this blog, csp]
 ---

 Here’s ~~your brain on drugs~~ what the thick of the `Collector` class in [my little yet-to-be born static build engine](https://github.com/hoichi/chops) looked like just a few days ago: